Agnes Bushell: Life

-Born Agnes Barr in St. Albans, Queens, New York, Bushell attended the University of Chicago from 1966–1968.
+Born Agnes Barr in St. Albans, Queens, New York, Bushell attended the University of Chicago from 1966 to 1968.
 She met James Bushell during the summer of 1967; they were married the following year.
 In 1971, the Bushells moved to Portland, Maine, where they have lived almost continuously ever since.
 They have two children, Jessie, born in 1972, and Nicolas, born in 1979.

 In July 1972, Bushell and several other political activists began publishing a monthly political pamphlet called The Rag.
 The women involved in The Rag later formed Littoral Books and published Balancing Act, an anthology of Maine women's poetry.
 Several of Bushell's poems appeared in this anthology.
 In 1975, Littoral Books joined with other small presses in Maine to form Maine Writers and Publishers Alliance.

 During this period, the Bushells were actively engaged in the countercultural movement in Portland.
 Two of their close friends went underground during this period.
 Ten years later, these friends and five others, known after their capture by the FBI as the Ohio 7, were put on trial for bombings, bank robbery and sedition.
 These events were the inspiration for Bushell's second novel Local Deities, published in 1990.
-Hailed by the book reviewer for The Nation as a potboiler like the best of Dostoyevsky’s, it is Bushell’s most successful book to date, a roman à clef based on her friendship with "two of Maine's most notorious radicals."
-The author herself identifies the origin of the novel as a desire to remember and transmit the nearly forgotten history of the 1970s, what she calls a “consciously forgotten period.”
+Hailed by the book reviewer for The Nation as a potboiler like the best of Dostoyevsky's, it is Bushell's most successful book to date, a roman à clef based on her friendship with "two of Maine's most notorious radicals".
+The author herself identifies the origin of the novel as a desire to remember and transmit the nearly forgotten history of the 1970s, what she calls a "consciously forgotten period."